md-riaz/UploadFilesbyPHP/README.md

-# UploadbyPHP-JS
-Upload any file with a progressbar using js &amp; php
+Unique desin & simple interface for uploading any files on web server with some simmle php code....